Underdogs: Tooth and Nail

 – Michael Grant, author of the Gone series

 The Underdogs are back.
-The heroes of Oakenfold Special School return for a new mission: one which common sense says they are nearly certain to fail.
-Then again, they didn’t live this long by respecting the odds.
+The heroes of Oakenfold Special School return for a new mission: one which they are nearly certain to fail.
+But they have spent their whole lives being underestimated, and didn’t survive this long by respecting the odds.

 The following excerpt is taken from Chapter 2.
 The prologue can be found at the back of the first Underdogs novel, or at chrisbonnello.com.